 What Goes Into Planning a Painting?

-Before you pick up the brush, you need to take time to analyze the scene—or if you are working from a photograph, observe the image and ask yourself the following questions:
+Before you pick up the brush, you need to take time to examine your subject.
+Observe the scene in front of you or your reference photo and ask yourself the following questions:

 - What appeals to me the most about this subject?